New York State Department of Civil Service Announces Examinations Open to All Qualified Individuals

 Subject of Examination

 There will be no written test.
 If you meet the Minimum Qualifications your training and experience will be evaluated against the general background/critical activities of the position.
-This evaluation will concentrate on your education, professional certifications, and experience in such areas as occupational health, emergency room, public/community health, and supervision in the nursing field.
-It is essential that you describe your training and experience as completely as possible on the NYS-APP Open Competitive Examination Application form.
-Ambiguity, vagueness or omissions will not be decided in your favor.
+This evaluation will concentrate on your education, professional certifications, and experience such areas as occupational health, emergency room, public/community health, and supervision in the nursing field.
+It is essential that you describe your training and experience as completely as possible when you apply.
+Ambiguity, vagueness, or omissions will not be decided in your favor.
 Do NOT send resumes.
-If you need more space, attach additional 8 1/2 x 11" sheets, following the same format used on the application form.
+If you apply using the NYS-APP form and you need more space, attach additional 8½" x 11" sheets following the same format used on the application form.
 Additional unsolicited information will not be accepted after the last day for filing.

 How To Apply